Ashray-shetty/DSTextbook/SETUP.md

 To develop the book locally, you first need to set up a Python environment with all the packages used to build the book.
 Edit the book by editing the Jupyter notebooks in the `content/` folder.
 To publish changes to the live book, make a pull request on GitHub.
-This file contains instructions for all of these steps.
+This file will contain instructions for all of these steps.

 ## Python environment setup